 - Try taking a sip or refilling your water bottle at every water fountain you pass.
-This is a sure fire way to keep a steady flow of H20 in your system.
+This is a sure-fire way to drink the right amount of water per day.

 - Drink a glass of water with every meal and to take it up a notch keep a chilled pitcher at the table, ready for refills.

-All of this effort to drink the correct amount of water will leave your body functioning as nature intended.
+All of this effort to drink the right amount of water per day will leave your body functioning as nature intended.
 You will experience a myriad of health benefits from glowing skin to a happy heart and adequately lubricated joints.

 Drink up…for your health!

 Make it Easier to Drink the Right Amount of Water Per Day

 At Distillata, we can help you stay on top of your hydration.
 Click here to try a water cooler free in your home or office for 60 days!
 Make hydration easier to maintain with one of our water dispensers.